emilosman/emilosman/docs/pages/personal-projects.md

 Various projects meant to make life easier with automation and data analysis.
 Some open-source, some closed-source, most for fun.

+## homelab
+- Test bed for practicing virtualization and containerization on my home server
+- Tech used: `Ansible, Bash, Podman`

 ## exo-js
 ![project](assets/exo-js.jpg)